|

 • Nymphenburg Palace – The summer residence of the Kings of Bavaria, with beautiful gardens and lavish rooms.

-• Asamkirche – A small Baroque church in the city center, free to enter, known for its ornate interior.
+• Asamkirche – A small Baroque church in the city center, free to enter, and known for its ornate interior.

 Day Trips from Munich